Karen is based in Providence, Rhode Island and joined Blue Beyond in 2014 as a consultant, account lead, and our “East Coast Anchor.”

 Karen has been working in the communications field for more than 30 years, starting at a full-service advertising/PR agency where she first learned how to translate client needs into responsive solutions.
 This then led her to focus on marketing to external stakeholders, and from there she came to truly appreciate the value of “inside-out” marketing – essentially brand-building through employees first.

 Karen has since led the internal communications function and numerous cross-functional initiatives around employee engagement and culture change at several global organizations.
-She is known for being passionate about manager effectiveness, strategic visioning, questioning the “status quo,” and working well with others.
+She is passionate about manager effectiveness, strategic visioning, questioning the “status quo,” and working well with others.

 My entire career has been focused on communications.
 The first half focused on reaching external stakeholders through advertising, PR and marcom, while the second half targeted employees through my work in organizational communications, employee engagement and change management.
 There’s been one fundamental skill that has proven critical throughout my various roles—the ability to ask good questions and interpret and translate feedback into impactful strategic recommendations.

 Most rewarding to me is work that makes corporate life better for hard-working people.
 That might mean helping to improve the effectiveness of managers, or helping employees understand the vision of a company and how they contribute through their day-to-day work.
 Sometimes it’s about ensuring leaders are aligned and equipped to effectively engage their team—especially in times of change and turmoil.